Amazing path of awakening – Tribute to a Good Teacher

 Written by Paul Roberts in October 2015, for: The Call Of Boundless Compassion.

 We are grateful to Paul for his wonderful story.
 It is certainly an amazing example of how a common foolish person like us, who, by single-heartedly entrusting himself and his karmic destiny entirely to Amida Buddha and The Primal Vow, is grasped and not forsaken by the Buddha.
-Having now obtained birth and Buddhahood in The Pure Land, Paul will be on his next task of returning to this world – through the power Amida’s Vow – to help others karmically linked to him (through seen or unseen ways), receive Amida’s Inconceivable Gift of Shinjin.
+Having now obtained birth and Buddhahood in The Pure Land, Paul will be on his next task of returning to this world – through the Vow-power of Amida Buddha – to help others karmically linked to him (through seen or unseen ways), receive Amida’s Inconceivable Gift of Entrusting Faith.

 Words cannot fully express how wonderful it is to have a Good Teacher of True Shinjin amongst us.
 Knowing this, our escape from this vicious cycle of pain and suffering in samsara at the end of this life, is all the more assured.